NY top court: App-based drivers are employees

 Gaining employee status means access to an array of benefits for workers, as well as increasing companies' liablilties.

-The union said the ruling should apply to other drivers and couriers hired by app-based companies, such as Uber, DoorDash and rubHub.
+The union said the ruling should apply to other drivers and couriers hired by app-based companies, such as Uber, DoorDash and GrubHub.

 During oral arguments in the case in February, an attorney for Postmates said it was not an employer but merely an app that matched up customers with self-employed couriers.